The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Several patterns are visible:

-Given a survival function, we can compute the expected remaining lifetime as a function of current age.
-For example, given the survival function of pregnancy length, we can compute the expected time until delivery.
+Given a distribution, we can compute the expected remaining lifetime as a function of elapsed time.
+For example, given the distribution of pregnancy lengths, we can compute the expected time until delivery.
+To demonstrate, we’ll use pregnancy data from the NSFG.

 The following cells download the data files and install statadict, which we need to read the data.